Warren Boroson: Career

 In 1964, Boroson was managing editor of Fact Magazine, which was sued by Barry Goldwater for articles it published questioning Goldwater's psychological fitness to be president.
 Boroson has stated that David Bar-Illan was the creator of the article that helped lead to the lawsuit, even though his name was not listed originally.
-Boroson later asserted that Goldwater sued him and the magazine for two million dollars.
-Goldwater collected $75,000 from the publisher and the magazine, and $1 from the publisher, the magazine, and Boroson.
+Goldwater sued him and the magazine for $2 million.
+A jury handed down a $75,000 judgment against the publisher and the magazine, though only $1 of the damages, split three ways, was personally paid by the defendants, including Boroson.

 For the years 1990 and 2000, Boroson won the top business news-writing award from Rutgers/CIT.
 In 1996, he won the Investment Company Institute/American University personal finance writing award.
 In 2002 and 2004 he won the New Jersey Press Association's top business-writing award.
 He was formerly on staff at Money magazine and at Sylvia Porter's Personal Finance Magazine.

 Boroson's career at the Daily Record of Morris County, New Jersey, ended rather abruptly in 2007.
 A new editor killed his nationally syndicated financial column, claiming that it was not local enough.
-(Boroson has maintained that the new editor had told him that readers identify him with the newspaper—and "I knew then that my goose was cooked.")
+(Boroson maintained that the new editor had told him that readers identify him with the newspaper—and "I knew then that my goose was cooked.")
 After his column was killed, Boroson resigned.

-He has had articles published in the New York Times Magazine, Woman's Day, TV Guide, Better Homes and Gardens, Reader's Digest, Consumer Reports, Family Circle, and Cosmopolitan Magazine.
+Boroson had articles published in the New York Times Magazine, Woman's Day, TV Guide, Better Homes and Gardens, Reader's Digest, Consumer Reports, Family Circle, and Cosmopolitan Magazine.

 Boroson taught music courses at the Bard LLI, Marist, and SUNY.
-He has also taught at the County College of Morris in Randolph, New Jersey, and at The New School, Fairleigh Dickinson University, Ramapo College, and Rutgers University.
+He also taught at the County College of Morris in Randolph, New Jersey, and at The New School, Fairleigh Dickinson University, Ramapo College, and Rutgers University.

 In 2008, Boroson began teaching courses on famous singers of the past—Rosa Ponselle, Richard Crooks, Lotte Schoene, Conchita Supervia.

-In 2013, Boroson was teaching music classes at Bard LLI.
+In 2013, he was teaching music classes at Bard LLI.

-He won third place in the 2009 New Jersey Society of Professional Journalists contest for sports articles in a weekly, and first place for feature articles.
+Boroson won third place in the 2009 New Jersey Society of Professional Journalists contest for sports articles in a weekly, and first place for feature articles.
 He won a second and a third place in 2013.

-Personal life
+Personal life and death

+Boroson was married to the former Rebecca Kaplan.
+They had two sons.

 Boroson lived in Woodstock, New York.
+He died at his home on March 12, 2023, at the age of 88, from chronic obstructive pulmonary disease and various heart problems.